kcarnold/cs344/content/forums.md

 title: "Forum Posts 22SP"
 ---

+## Week 14: Wrap-Up

+**Have you done your course evals?**

+### Projects

+Revised specs are on the website, including grading and some detailed pointers on how to do an "expository notebook" project.

+Also, several projects might benefit from using [captum](https://captum.ai/tutorials/) (for interpreting model predictions) and [streamlit](https://streamlit.io/) (for an extremely easy way to make AI-powered web apps).

+### Optional Homework

+I've posted an optional homework.
+It's pretty practical and hands-on, and may actually help some people with their projects.
+You can choose to use it to replace any of your other mastery grades, including the project grade.
+(You don't have to specify which one, I'll just configure Moodle to drop the lowest.)

+If you started it already, I made a minor revision: the example Transformer model now implements multi-head attention.
+(I couldn't stop myself.)

+### Summer Opportunities

+I'm running an open summer research team on applying language models to help people communicate.
+At least 8 people have expressed interest in participating in some way.
+I'd like to invite you to also.
+There are two aspects to consider:

+1. I'm going to be teaching an unofficial "May intensive" (aka bootcamp), starting May 9, for the summer team.
+The goal is to bring everyone up to speed on language modeling with Transformers and some basic web development.
+We'll get our hands quite dirty (replicating a research paper from scratch and building a web UI for it, for example).
+We'll have some students who haven't done much CS and some who are coming from this class, so it should be a diverse crowd!
+2. After the intensive, we'll break out into small groups to do projects.
+If you've wanted to do an AI project beyond the constraints of this class, here's an opportunity.
+Participating in the intensive is highly recommended but not strictly required for this part.

+If you're interested in either part, please let me know!

 ## Week 13: Finishing RL, Starting Human-Centered AI

 What happens when AI meets people?
 We've been discussing this informally throughout the semester (haven't lately because nobody signed up to lead a topic!).
 This week we'll start asking: how can we ensure that AI results are